aadikalra/school/README.md

 ## What is TrashTag?

-TrashTag is my first attempt at an very complex app.
+TrashTag is my first attempt at a very complex app.
 It’s simple: see trash, report it.
 We're out here trying to make the world a little cleaner, one tagged piece of trash at a time.

-## Features (For Real This Time)
+## Features

 - **Home**: Where it all begins.
 Your starting point for reporting trash.
 - **Recycle**: Because we love the environment, and so should you.